Sousastep/sousastep/SousaFX/.docs/_sources/content/EULA.rst.txt

 .. important::

-    For SousaFX to comply with the license I must inform you that I recolored the following icon: https://iconduck.com/icons/249084/swirl
+    For SousaFX to comply with the license I must inform you that I recolored the following icon: `swirl <https://iconduck.com/icons/249084/swirl>`_

 KDE/oxygen-icons